You are here

-DECC has a new GDHIF claims portal for GDHIF release 2 customers, to redeem their voucher and claim GDHIF payment.
-The portal is easy to use and allows you to upload a completed voucher and invoice here.
+For GDHIF release 2 customers, a new claims portal is now available making it easy for customers to redeem their voucher and claim GDHIF payment.
+The portal allows you to upload a completed voucher and invoice here.

 If you cannot access the portal, please contact the GDHIF administrator: firstname.lastname@example.org or call 0300 555 0201.